Tramways in Île-de-France: T4

-Line T4 is an 8 km, 11-stop forked tram-train line, connecting the Bondy and Aulnay-sous-Bois RER stations on top of a former train track similar to Line 2.
+Line T4 is an 8 km, 11-stop forked tram-train line, connecting the Bondy and Aulnay-sous-Bois RER stations reusing a former train line then part of Transilien Line P, on a process similar to Line 2.
 It opened on 18 November 2006.
 Unlike the other tramways in Île-de-France, Line T4 is operated by the SNCF.
 A new branch of this tram-train line, heading east towards Montfermeil, opened in 2020.

 T5

 Tramway T5 is a Translohr tram-on-tyres running along a mainly segregated "track" on the busy Route Nationale 1 (similar to the systems in Nancy or Caen) where it replaces the former bus lines 168 and 268.
 The 6.6 km route serves 16 stops between Saint-Denis, Pierrefitte-sur-Seine, Sarcelles and Garges-lès-Gonesse.
 It has an interchange with T1 at its southernmost terminus, Marché de Saint-Denis, and with RER D at its northernmost terminus, the Garges-Sarcelles RER station.
 Line T5 opened in July 2013.